 Seth Numrich as Ben Tallmadge

 Numrich made his film debut in 2003 in director Joe Sweet’s How to Kill a Mockingbird.
-Among his other feature film credits include Private Romeo, and Blessed Is the Match: The Life and Death of Hannah Senesh.
-He has also tackled television roles including Starz’s comedy-drama Gravity, and in the critically-acclaimed CBS legal drama, The Good Wife.
+His other feature film credits include Private Romeo and Blessed Is the Match: The Life and Death of Hannah Senesh.
+He has also tackled television roles including Starz’s comedy-drama Gravity and the critically-acclaimed CBS legal drama, The Good Wife.

-Most recently, Numrich made his West End debut opposite Kim Cattrall in Tennessee Williams’ powerful and poetic Sweet Bird of Youth at the Old Vic Theatre in London.
+Numrich made his West End debut opposite Kim Cattrall in Tennessee Williams’ powerful and poetic Sweet Bird of Youth at the Old Vic Theatre in London.
 He earned the Milton Shulman Award for Outstanding Newcomer at the 2013 Evening Standard Theatre Awards for his performance.
+Most recently, Numrich returned to the West End to star in Fathers and Sons at The Donmar Warehouse for director Lyndsey Turner.

 Numrich is a native of St. Paul, Minnesota.